sdesalas/node-pi-zero/README.md

 ## Re-generating this list

-To regenerate this list, clone this repo, run `npm install` to install dependencies, then `gulp generate` to recreate these files
+To regenerate this list, run `gulp generate`
 ## v4.0.0

 ```sh